stenden-inf1a/project/README.md

 # Project Battlebot
 This repository is contains the source code for: **project Battlebot**.
-Battlebot is a school project from _Stenden University_ executed by group INF1A, with the goal to teach Arduino programming and devlopping a bigger skillset in computer networking.<br><br>
+Battlebot is a school project from _Stenden University_ executed by group INF1A, with the goal to teach Arduino programming and developping a bigger skillset in computer networking.<br><br>
 Information and Documentation can be found here: <br>
 [Authors](https://github.com/stenden-inf1a/project/blob/master/Documentation/Contact.md)<br>